spenserca/dotfiles/README.md

 ## local file system

-Run the `setupLocalFileSystem.sh` script to create local directories for repos, notes and linking bash* files for use.
+Run the `setup.sh` script to create local directories for repos, notes and linking bash* files for use.

 ## tools to install